S k i l l

 the child to grasp the idea of a number, and thus

-eventually represent numbers with symbols.
+eventually represent the number with a symbol.

 The sequence of counting-names

-The English name of the first is One.
-This is its numeral: 1.
-The name of the second is Two: 2.
-Here is the sequence of the first nine names and their numerals:
+The English name of the first is One. grapic This is its numeral: 1.

 One 1 Four 4 Seven 7